gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

   - Potential varying relationship between richness-LCBD, given dependence of BD on scale

+Ecological communities can be viewed as simply an assemblage of species.
+Such a view opens the perspective of predicting community composition from predictions of individual species, the aim of species distribution models (SDMs).
+At their core, SDMs aim to predict the distribution of a species based on information about where the species was previously reported, matched with environmental data at those locations, and then make predictions at other (unsampled) locations based on their environmental conditions.
+Going from single-species SDMs to a whole community is not a trivial task -- many alternatives have been suggested, such as stacked species distribution models (SSDMs) [@Ferrier2006], spatially explicit species assemblage modelling (SESAM) [@Guisan2011], joint species distribution models (JSDMs) [@Pollock2014], and hierarchical modeling of species communities (HMSC) [@Ovaskainen2017].
+Reasons behind these alternative methods vary, but there are some reasons to believe that even S-SDMs, in a sense the most simple and less community-specific method, provide reliable community predictions [@Norberg2019; @Zurrell2020].
+Regardless of the method used, community-level analyses can be applied on the resulting community prediction [@Ferrier2006].
+This is something that has been lacking for a while, especially for measures other than species richness [@Ferrier2006].
+This is true for the framework of local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], measuring the uniqueness of communities, which to our knowledge has never been applied on SDM results.
 Beta diversity, defined as the variation in species composition among sites in a geographic region of interest [@LegeBorc05], is an essential measure to describe the organization of biodiversity in space.
 Total beta diversity within a